 - The Equity Method of Accounting and Equity Investments – Slides (PDF)

-We also cover this topic in more depth in our BIWS Premium course (see the “More Advanced Accounting” module):
+We also cover this topic in more depth in our BIWS Premium package (see the “More Advanced Accounting” module):

 The Bare Minimum You Must Know About the Equity Method of Accounting

 The main idea is that Parent Co. records its Ownership Percentage * Sub Co.’s Net Income on its Income Statement under “Equity Investment Earnings,” or a similar name.

 But it records nothing else from Sub Co., so the financial statements are not consolidated.